 Student must take the

 HESI Admission Assessment (A2) as part of their application to the BSN option.
-Students taking the HESI A2 will be required to score a minimum of 75 on each of 5 subsections (Reading Comprehension, Vocabulary & General Knowledge, Basic Math Skills, Biology, and Anatomy & Physiology).
+Students taking the HESI A2 and scoring the preferred minimum of 75 on each of 5 subsections (Reading Comprehension, Vocabulary & General Knowledge, Basic Math Skills, Biology, and Anatomy & Physiology) will receive preference in the ranking process.
 Admission decisions are based on the ranking formula and performance on the pre-admission entrance exam.

 NOTE: For January 2018 admission cycle and forward, ONLY the HESI A2 will be accepted.